Resources: Religious Programs / Spiritual Resources

 Chuang Yen Monastery

-Our organization sends free Buddhist books to prisoners who request them, answers questions regarding Buddhist beliefs and practice that prisoners may have, and sponsors a free Buddhist Correspondence Course for prisoners.
+Our organization sends free Buddhist books to prisoners who request them, answers questions regarding Buddhist beliefs and practice that prisoners may have.
 Sends nationally.
-Expect delays due to covid.
+For correspondence course on Buddhism, write to:

 Educational Resources, Religious Programs / Spiritual Resources